archlinux/archinstall/README.md

  * Installs a basic instance of Arch Linux *(base base-devel linux linux-firmware btrfs-progs efibootmgr)*
  * Installs and configures a bootloader to partition 0.
  * Install additional packages *(nano, wget, git)*
- * Installs a network-profile called [workstation](https://github.com/Torxed/archinstall/blob/master/profiles/workstation.json) *(more on network profiles in the docs)*
+ * Installs a network-profile called [awesome](https://github.com/Torxed/archinstall/blob/master/profiles/awesome.py) *(more on network profiles in the documentation)*

 > **Creating your own ISO with this script on it:** Follow [ArchISO](https://wiki.archlinux.org/index.php/archiso)'s guide on how to create your own ISO or use a pre-built [guided ISO](https://hvornum.se/archiso/) to skip the python installation step, or to create auto-installing ISO templates.
 Further down are examples and cheat sheets on how to create different live ISO's.